AllianceAuth-Apps/aa-taskmonitor/README.md

 ### Is it possible to store task logs longer then for just 24 hours?

 Yes, there is a setting, which you can increase according to your needs.
 However, please keep in mind that your storage needs will increase accordingly.
 The current approx. usage is 0.5 KB per entry, so e.g. you need approx. 500 MB to store 1.000.000 task logs.
+Note that you can use the command line utility to find out how much space your logs are currently using.

 ### How is this app different from celery analytics?